ComparativeGenomicsToolkit/cactus/doc/pangenome.md

 ### Clipping, Filtering and Indexing

 `cactus-graphmap-join` merges chromosome graphs created by `cactus-align-batch`, and also normalizes, clips and filters the graph in addition to producing some useful indexes.
-It can produce up two three graphs (now in a single invocation), and a variety of indexes on any combination of them.
+It can produce up to three graphs (now in a single invocation), and a variety of indexes or any combination of them.
 The three graphs are the

 * `full` graph: This graph is normalized, but no sequence is removed.
 It and its indexes will have `.full` in their filenames.
 * `clip` graph: This is the default graph.
 Stretches of sequence `>10kb` that were not aligned to the underlying SV/minigraph are removed.
 * `filter` graph: This graph is made by removing nodes covered by fewer than 2 haplotypes from the `clip` graph.
 It and its indexes will have `.d2` in their filenames.

 The different graphs have different uses.
 For instance, the current version of `vg giraffe` performs best on the filtered graph (this will hopefully be remedied in an update soon).
 For the HPRC paper, we used `d9`.
 When you pass `--giraffe` to `cactus-graphmap-join`, it will make the giraffe indexes on the filtered graph by default.
-But you can override this behaviour to produces the indexes for any of the graphs though by passing in any combination of [`full`, `clip` and `filter`] to the `--giraffe` options.
+But you can override this behaviour to produces the indexes for any of the graphs  by passing in any combination of [`full`, `clip` and `filter`] to the `--giraffe` options.
 For example:

 `--giraffe`: Make the giraffe indexes for the filtered graph (default choice).